Elizabeth Wragg Manigault

-Elizabeth Wragg Manigault (9 August 1736 - 19 February 1773) was an American socialite who was prominent figure in colonial South Carolinian society.
+Elizabeth Wragg Manigault (9 August 1736 - 19 February 1773) was an American socialite who was prominent figure in Colonial South Carolinian society.
 She was the wife of Peter Manigault, who served as Speaker of the South Carolina House of Representatives and was one of the wealthiest people in British North America.

 Biography

 Manigault was born on 9 August 1736 to Joseph Wragg and Judith DuBose.
-Her father, an Englishman of Welsh descent, had immigrated to Charleston, South Carolina where he pioneered the city's involvement in the Atlantic slave trade.
+Her father, an Englishman of Welsh descent, had immigrated to Charles Town where he pioneered the city's involvement in the Atlantic slave trade.
 One of the predominant slave traders in British North America, he and his brother were responsible for the importation of around 10,000 enslaved Africans to the Southern Colonies.
 Manigault's mother was the daughter of Huguenot immigrants.
 Her maternal grandfather, Jacques DuBose, owned a large plantation near Charles Town.
 Her sister, Mary, was the wife of the slave trader and statesman Benjamin Smith.

-In 1757 she was painted by Jeremiah Theus.
+In 1757, she was painted by Jeremiah Theus.
 The portrait is now on display at the Charleston Museum.

-In 1755 she married Peter Manigault, an attorney, planter, and member of the South Carolina House of Commons.
+In 1755, she married Peter Manigault, an attorney, planter, and member of the South Carolina House of Commons.
 Their children included: